rikluost/R-with-Keras-TF---Titanic-data/README.md

 # R with Keras and TensorFlow
-R, TensorFlow &amp; Keras implementation with Titanic data

-This is a short and simple Keras implementation using R Markdown, Rstudio, TensorFlow and Keras for predicting survival on Titanic disaster for Kaggle competition.
+This is a simple Keras implementation using R Markdown, Rstudio, TensorFlow and Keras for predicting survival on Titanic disaster for Kaggle competition.
+It contains exploratory analysis, cleaning, normalisation and one-hot encoding  of data, model creation, training the model and the final model for kaggle submission.

-References:
+Training and test data downloaded from https://www.kaggle.com/c/titanic/data.

+Trained model with graphs available: https://www.kaggle.com/rikuluostari/titanic-with-r-and-keras

+**References:**
 - Chollet, F., Allaire, J. J., (2018), Deep Learning With R, Manning Publications